mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.5.0/tutorials/pipelines/index.md

 Instead, you can focus on what matters to you: the model and a REST API you can call for predictions.
 If you are familiar with Kubernetes, you can even do [out-of-the-box canary deployments](https://github.com/kubeflow/kfserving/tree/master/docs/samples/tensorflow), in which a percentage of traffic is directed to the 'canary (in the coal mine)' with the latest model to ensure it functions properly before completely rolling out any (potentially problematic) updates.

-If you prefer to use a more sophisticated model or a TensorFlow-based one, you can check out the relevant notebooks: [MNIST with TensorFlow](../training/tensorflow) or [MNIST with PyTorch](../training/pytorch).
+If you prefer to use a more sophisticated model or a PyTorch-based one, you can check out the relevant notebooks: [MNIST with TensorFlow](../training/tensorflow) or [MNIST with PyTorch](../training/pytorch).

 KFServing reads the model file from [MinIO](https://min.io/), an open-source S3-compliant object storage tool, which is already included with your Kubeflow installation.

+We also use MinIO to provide the input data set to the pipeline.
+This way it can run without a connection to the Internet.

 ### What You'll Need
 This notebook.